vanmitG/cds-final-react-shop/README.md

   - [x] Carts, checkout, wish list.
   - [x] Register, login, my account, forgot password
   - [x] Blogs, single blog.
+- [x] Users can see a list of products
+- [x] Users can go to a single product information pages
+- [x] Users can add product to cart which display product, quantity and total sum of Users's order
+- [x] Users can edit/delete product from carts
+- [x] The following pages is to be included with dynamic content:
+  - [x] Product list (shops), single product.
+  - [x] Carts

 ### The following _features_ are **to be implemented** :

-- [] Users can see a list of products
-- [] Users can go to a single product information pages
 - [] User can filter products listed base on catergory
-- [] Users can add product to cart which display product, quantity and total sum of Users's order
-- [] Users can edit/delete product from carts
 - [] Users can checkout products and receive a confirmation of order when submit.
 - [] The following pages is to be included with dynamic content:

   - [] Product list (shops), single product.
-  - [] Carts, checkout, wish list.
+  - [] Checkout, wish list.
   - [] Register, login, my account, forgot password
   - [] Blogs, single blog.